Acta Odontologica Scandinavica

 Acta Odontologica Scandinavica is a peer-reviewed medical journal that covers dental research.
 The journal is published by Taylor and Francis Group and is sponsored by the Dental Associations and Dental Schools in Denmark, Finland, Iceland, Norway, and Sweden, with editorial responsibility alternating among these countries.
 The journal is currently edited by Palle Holmstrup (University of Copenhagen) and was established in 1939.

 Abstracting and indexing

-According to the Journal Citation Reports, Acta Odontologica Scandinavicahas a 2021 impact factor of 2.232.
-It is published 8 times a year.
+According to the Journal Citation Reports, Acta Odontologica Scandinavicahas, it has an impact factor of 2.232 in 2021.
+It is published 8 times in a year.
 In addition, it is abstracted and indexed in Biological Abstracts, Chemical Abstracts, Current Contents/Clinical Medicine, EMBASE/Excerpta Medica, Index Medicus/MEDLINE, and the Science Citation Index.

 Article categories

 The journal publishes articles in the following categories: